top of page

 Committed to a New Approach

-The Lugenda Wildlife Reserve is the largest privately operated concession block nestled within the Niassa National Reserve, a protected area in northern Mozambique larger than the state of Denmark.
+The Lugenda Wildlife Reserve - also known as Luwire - is the largest privately operated concession block nestled within the Niassa Special Reserve, a protected area in northern Mozambique larger than the state of Denmark.

 Unlike many reserves where communities exist and are managed in buffer zones outside of reserve boundaries, the Lugenda Wildlife Reserve community exists right in the heart of the reserve.
-Currently, 6 villages - representing 1203 households and over 5,100 individuals - directly benefit from a 50,000 hectare community-dedicated corridor of prime reserve area.
+Currently, 6 villages - over 5,000 individuals - directly benefit from a 50,000 hectare community-dedicated corridor of prime reserve area.

-In spite of critical challenges, including an elephant poaching crisis between 2011 and 2018, community engagement has always been at the center of Lugenda’s approach to sustainable conservation.
+In spite of critical challenges, including a wide-spread regional elephant poaching crisis between 2011 and 2018, community engagement has always been at the center of Luwire’s approach to sustainable conservation.

 LUGENDA-093.jpg